Asphalt shingles ice dams

 Roofing

-Symptoms of ice dams include icicles forming along the roof's edge, water stains or damage on the interior ceilings and walls, and ice buildup that prevents proper drainage.
-Solutions can include improving attic insulation and ventilation, removing snow from the roof, and installing heat cables or de-icing systems to prevent ice dam formation.
-In some cases, it may be necessary to call a professional roofing contractor to properly address the issue.
+Symptoms of ice dams include icicles forming along the roof's edge, water stains or mold on interior walls and ceilings, and damaged or missing shingles.
+Solutions include improving attic insulation, adding roof vents, and installing heat cables or de-icing systems.
+In severe cases, it may be necessary to have a professional remove the ice dam and make repairs to the roof and interior.

 Step-by-Step Guide